Susquehanna River Bridge (Northeast Corridor)

 The Susquehanna River Bridge is a deck truss bridge that carries the Northeast Corridor rail line across the Susquehanna River between Havre de Grace and Perryville, Maryland, United States.
 Both the bridge and the Northeast Corridor are owned by Amtrak.
 The 4153 ft two-track bridge has 17 fixed spans and one swing span across the river's navigation channel.
 It carries up to 114 daily passenger and freight trains.

 The first bridge at the site was opened in 1866 by the Philadelphia, Wilmington and Baltimore Railroad, replacing a train ferry service in use since 1837.
 The Pennsylvania Railroad opened the current bridge in 1906; the older bridge was reused as a road bridge from 1909 to 1940 and demolished in 1942–43.
 Several rounds of repairs and rehabilitation took place from the 1960s to the 2000s.
-Construction of a pair of two-track replacement bridges is expected to begin in 2025 and continue through 2036.
+Construction of a pair of two-track replacement bridges is expected to begin around 2026 and continue through 2036.